 “I thought you had him in the second round, but he held on and came back well.”

 “You should have thrown a head kick and knocked him out”

-At the end of it all, the only opinion that truly matters is the one of your corner, and they will tell you whether you did your job well or not.
+At the end of it all, the only opinion that truly matters is one of your corners, and they will tell you whether you did your job well or not.

-My trusted physio (who regularly works with some of Australia’s top performing sports teams and athletes) explained to me how Voltaren works like this: It stops the injured/inflamed area sending a signal to the brain, meaning that the brain doesn’t tell the body to activate it’s inflammation response (eg. swelling).
+My trusted physio (who regularly works with some of Australia’s top-performing sports teams and athletes) explained to me how Voltaren works like this: It stops the injured/inflamed area sending a signal to the brain, meaning that the brain doesn’t tell the body to activate its inflammation response (eg. swelling).
 This means that you won’t have the inflammation to get rid of, but the inflammation is part of the healing process, so sometimes it can be a good thing.
-He usually suggest to me waiting a few days before using voltaren, but like most things this would be different for everyone, so it may be best to consult with a doctor or physio before you start popping pills.
+He usually suggests to me waiting a few days before using Voltaren, but like most things, this would be different for everyone, so it may be best to consult with a doctor or physio before you start popping pills.